unitycatalog/unitycatalog/docs/README.md

 You can make changes to the documentation by editing the markdown files under the `docs` directory.
 MkDocs will watch for changes and automatically refresh your browser.

 - **Structure of the documentation** is controlled by the `mkdocs.yml` file located at the root of the repository.
 This file defines the site structure, theme, and various configurations.
 - **Adding new pages**: Add new markdown files to the `docs` folder and then update the `mkdocs.yml` file to include the new pages in the navigation.

+> Note when **adding new a Integrations page**: Please include a reference to the new page in the `integrations/index.md` overview file to make it easier for users to find your integration from linked tutorials and blogs.

 ### 6. Testing Locally